Glossary of Banking Terms

 Credit Rating – An evaluation of credit worthiness based on financial resources and credit history.

-CVV (Card verification value) – An anti-fraud security feature that helps verify that you are in possession of your credit card and making the transaction.
-CVV is usually a three-digit number printed on the signature panel at the back of your credit card.
+CVV (Card Verification Value) – An anti-fraud security feature that helps verify that you are in possession of your credit card and making the transaction.

 Digital Currency – A type of currency that only exists electronically and allows people to make payments directly to each other through an online system.